Embloy/Embloy-Examples/nextjs-fastapi/README.md

 4. Visit [localhost:3000](http://localhost:3000), press "_apply with embloy_" and follow the instructions

+5. FastAPI automatically builds a OpenAPI and Swagger API documentation at [localhost:3000/docs](http://localhost:3000/docs)

 > The FastApi server will be running on [http://127.0.0.1:8000](http://127.0.0.1:8000) – feel free to change the port in `package.json` (you'll also need to update it in `next.config.js`).

 ## How It Works